 Let’s take a look at some examples of physical properties of matter.

-Boiling point – a substance’s boiling point is a physical property.
-For instance, when water (H20) boils, so when it converts from a liquid to a gas or water to steam, it is still water.
+A substance’s boiling point is a physical property.
+For instance, when water (H2O) boils, so when it converts from a liquid to a gas or water to steam, it is still water.
 The chemical identity is still H2O.
-The chemical property hasn’t changed, only it’s physical property.
+The chemical property hasn’t changed, only its physical property.
 So, if there is an observable change, but the chemical identity doesn’t change, then you have a physical change.

-Density – which describes how close or how far apart the atoms within a substance are
+Density – this describes how close or how far apart the atoms within a substance are

 However, if you mix a red and white substance together and get blue, then you may have a chemical reaction.